luxonis/depthai-hardware/docs/source/pages/guides/realsense_comparison.rst

 :ref:`OAK FFC line <Modular Cameras Designs>` is great for prototyping, as it allows users to use different camera sensors/optics and place them at an ideal stereo baseline distance for their application.

 Below is a long-range disparity depth visualized over a color frame.
-Customer used narrow FOV M12 lenses with wide stereo baseline distance (25cm) to achieve such results with our platform.
+This customer used narrow FOV M12 lenses with wide stereo baseline distance (25cm) to achieve such results with our platform.

 .. image:: https://user-images.githubusercontent.com/18037362/184261853-7d447b7d-1ff9-4c8d-871c-eb230591eae1.png